Exhaust port gasket, springs, and studs

 B. Installing the exhaust port gasket on the Top 80

 The copper exhaust gasket on the Top 80 will eventually split/crack after many hours (100+) and should be checked periodically.
 For minimal leaking around the exhaust port here is the best way to do it.
 If these steps are not followed exactly, there will be leaks.
 Remember that serious leaks in the exhaust system may lean out the fuel mixture and this can burn up the engine.

 Special materials needed: Permatex Ultra Grey RTV sealant (or equivalent)

 - Remove the (2) button-head screws that hold the exhaust system to the engine.

 - Remove the (2) nuts and springs that hold the exhaust pipe to the exhaust port on the engine.

 - Remove the complete exhaust system and lay it aside.

-missing, discard and replace with a new one.
+missing, discard and replace.